Use the Fish Export Service to create a UK catch certificate for fish and shellfish caught by UK flagged vessels for export.

 - the name of the person responsible for the export

-- the names or PLNs of the vessels that caught the species, and the landing dates
+- the names or Port Letters and Numbers (PLNs) of the vessels that caught the species

 - the export weights of each product

-- to say whose waters the species were caught in
+- to specify whose waters the species were caught in - the FAO area

 - transport details for how the export will leave the UK and where it will leave from